 Should You Share Your Goals?

 What about sharing your goals?
-While it may seem like giving others a window into your aspirations is a good way to make yourself more accountable, the truth may be a little more complicated.
+While it may seem like giving others a window into your aspirations is a good way to hold yourself accountable, the truth may be a little more complicated.

 As entrepreneur and CD Baby founder Derek Sivers explains in a 2010 TED talk, research dating back for at least a century has shown that sharing our goals with others may actually impede our ability to achieve them.